What is a smartphone?

-A smartphone is a cellular telephone with an integrated computer and other features not originally associated with telephones such as an operating system, web browsing, and the ability to run software applications.
+A smartphone is a cellular telephone with an integrated computer and other features not originally associated with telephones, such as an operating system (OS), web browsing and the ability to run software applications.

+- Health and wellness.
 Another common use for smartphones is health and wellness tracking.
-The Health app for iOS, for instance, can keep track of sleep behavior, nutrition, body measurements, vital signs, mental health exercises and more.
+For instance, the Health app for Apple iOS tracks sleep behavior, nutrition, body measurements, vital signs and mental health exercises.

-Third-party wearable devices, such as smartwatches, can connect with a smartphone to monitor an individual's health statistics, such as heart rate, and send information to be aggregated on the phone.
+- Connecting with other devices.
+Third-party wearable devices, such as smartwatches, can connect with a smartphone to monitor an individual's health statistics, such as heart rate and number of steps walked, and send that information to be aggregated on the phone.

-Mobile payment is another widespread use for smartphones.
-Wallet features allow users to save credit card information on their phones to use when purchasing items at retail stores.
+- Mobile payment.
+Digital wallet features let users save credit card information on their phones to make mobile payments when buying items.
 Apps such as Apple Pay also enable users to pay other iOS users directly from their phones.

 Smartphone use in the enterprise

-BlackBerry devices were the first popular smartphone many organizations offered to their employees for business use due to BlackBerry's history with strong security.
-As smartphones added more advanced productivity features, security techniques and integrations with IT management tools, they began gaining popularity in the enterprise.
+BlackBerry devices were the first popular smartphone many organizations offered their employees for business use.
+They had a history of strong security.
+As smartphones added advanced productivity features and integrations with IT management tools, they gained popularity in the enterprise.

-IT professionals in many organizations today support employees that want to use their smartphones for work.
-Businesses can adopt enterprise mobility management (EMM) tools to control this use, and can develop a bring your own device (BYOD) policy to govern what users can do with their devices.
-Apple and Google have both worked to improve the enterprise capabilities of their mobile operating systems (OSs), enabling IT to better support iPhone and Android devices in businesses.
+Many organizations support employees that want to use their smartphones for work.
+Enterprise mobility management tools help control how smartphones are used for business purposes.
+Most businesses have a bring-your-own-device policy to govern use for work-related activities.
+Apple and Google have improved the enterprise capabilities of their mobile operating systems, enabling IT to better support iPhones and Android phones in businesses.

-Because the smartphone form factor is typically smaller than a desktop computer, business users typically use it for quick tasks, such as sending an email.
-Tablets and 2-in-1 devices have also joined the mobile device market as alternatives to both smartphones and PCs for enterprise use.
+Because of the smartphone's small form factor, they're typically used for quick tasks, such as sending an email.
+Tablets and 2-in-1 devices are other mobile devices that are used as alternatives to smartphones and PCs for conducting business.

 One of the most important elements of a smartphone is its connection to an app store.
-An app store is a centralized portal where users can search for and download software applications to run on their phones.
-A typical app store offers thousands of Mobile apps for productivity, gaming, word processing, note-taking, organization, social media and more.
+These centralized portals let users search for and download software applications to run on their phones.
+A typical app store offers thousands of mobile apps for productivity, gaming, word processing, note-taking, organization, social media and more.

-The following are some of the other key features of a smartphone:
+The following are some other key smartphone features: